fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Get-AzureRmVMImagePublisher.md

 PS C:\>Get-AzureRmVMImagePublisher -Location "Central US"
 ```

-This command gets the publishers of VMImage instances for the Central US region within your azure_2 profile.
+This command gets the publishers of VMImage instances for the Central US region within your Azure profile.

 ## PARAMETERS